TABLE OF CONTENTS

 The Students view lists the students in your course, along with the date they last accessed your course and their overall grade.
 Students with accommodations have a purple flag next to their name.

 Click on a student's name to go to their Student Overview.
 Here you will find your student's name, their preferred pronouns and name pronunciation (if they provided that information), the date they last accessed your course, and their Overall Grade.
-You may also view their activity in the course, add accommodations, send a message, or click on an item to grade their work and provide feedback.
+You may also view their activity in the course, add or manage accommodations, send a message, or click on an item to grade their work and provide feedback.

 Set Up The Overall Grade

-The Overall Grade is a calculated column that shows the students' current grades in the course.
+The Overall Grade Column is a calculated column that shows the students' current grades in the course.
 It appears in the Gradebook next to the students' names so you and your students can quickly and easily see how they are performing.

 To set up or edit your Overall Grade column, go to the Gradebook and click Settings (gear icon).
 This icon is available from all Gradebook views.